ericdsch/web-dev/Project 2/readme.txt

 The project will have two components, once section being organized like a museum exhibit, with substantive explainations organized into a narrarative order of exemplry pieces in lieu of a simple textual explainantion
 The main component will be a catalogue of examples of Socialist Realism and Modernism, applied to the orthogrpahies and standardization of languages of the "Soviet East"
 I am planning on slowly adding to this over time, including examples I will aquire this summer in Tajikistan

+Name of website: Basmadzhestvo, play on words between "Basmaci" Turkish for printer/typogrpaher and "Basmachi" a Central Asian rebel and the Russian -estvo suffix creating abstract nouns.
+Similar sounding words, diffferent etymplogies